 Without an Uber accident lawyer to advise them, many victims make mistakes.
 Others neglect important details that could be of great help to their compensation claim.
 Here is how we advise our clients to act after the accident:

-Uber Accident Attorney Advice on How to Act at the Scene
+Uber Accident Attorney Advises on How to Act at the Scene of an Accident

 Remain at the accident scene and request medical assistance.